-We spent the last decade in the building and recycling industries.
+We had spent a decade in the building and recycling industries.
 We both believed in each but didn't feel passionate about either.
 At the end of every workday we always looked forward to time spent in the home we lovingly shared with our children and each other.

 Our weekends and free time were spent creating, building and defining our style within the space we lived.
 When the need in our home arose we felt more fulfillment designing and building a piece of furniture or a houseware to fill that need versus buying one.
 From building a "first" bed when a crib was outgrown, to desks for school time, a set of barstools when our old ones broke, to small kitchen accessories and lighting.
 We slowly surrounded ourselves with art built by the hands of our family.